Mark Nottingham

 Critically, those layers are usually – but not always – arranged in such a way that the interests of their producers and users are aligned.
 People creating computer chips are competing with other people creating chips, and so they focus on that; if they try to abuse their position by (say) exfiltrating your passwords in a side channel, the market (and possibly a legal regulator) will punish them.

 However, modern businesses have become adept at exploiting the gaps in this arrangement.
-Now, if you use a ‘smart’ watch or your phone to check the time, it’s likely more accurate but you have to contend with the possibility that it’s reporting your location, activities, and who knows what else back to its creator – and that they might be sharing that information with others.
-And that’s also the case for every other application running.
+Now, a ‘smart’ watch tells the time more accurately — and may also be reporting your location, activities, and who knows what else back to its creator, who may pass it along.
+The same is true of every other app running.

 Those abuses aren’t obvious, and it’s very easy for people to look at an Internet-connected device and fail to recognise that even though it’s “theirs” and that the data it processes is also “theirs”, they’re placing an inordinate amount of trust into a galaxy of faceless parties – trust that may not be deserved or protected.
 For example: